Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [arXiv 2020] A New Meta-Baseline for Few-Shot Learning
 - [arXiv 2020] A COMPREHENSIVE OVERVIEW AND SURVEY OF RECENT ADVANCES IN META-LEARNING
 - [arXiv 2020] Defining Benchmarks for Continual Few-Shot Learning
+- [ICML 2020] Unraveling Meta-Learning: Understanding Feature Representations for Few-Shot Tasks
+    * Choice to impact of meta-learning methods, and design module over it

 ### Parameter Optimize Based Few-shot Learning
 **One line descriptions:** Generate parameters for the classifier or finetune part of the models